the-jamesjackson/Kitchen-Display-System/README.md

-# Backup Kitchen Display System (KDS)
+# Kitchen Display System (KDS)

-A lightweight, real-time kitchen display for when your primary POS/KDS goes down.
-No database, no auth, no config — just open the URL and go.
+The restaurant that I work at as a part time job got hacked, so both our Kitchen Display System and POS were down.
+This meant that the front of house team had to write down orders on physical tickets and hand the tickets to me, an expeditor, so that I can individually call out each item on the ticket.
+As you can imagine, this gets inefficient during a rush, where twenty tickets can get handed to you at once.
+I decided to make the solution to this problem myself: a lightweight, real-time kitchen display for when your primary KDS/POS goes down.

+## Features
+- Real-time sync across all connected devices via WebSockets
+- Tickets sorted by oldest first so the kitchen always works highest priority first
+- Per-item toggling with instant broadcast to all screens
+- Bump & unbump — clear completed tickets to a recent history with the ability to restore them
+- Live/Offline connection indicator

 ## Requirements